-Certificate of marriage
+Certificate of marriage 1

+[full name 2 and either 3 address 4 or parentage 5] and [full name and either address or parentage] having made known their intention of taking each other in marriage and public notice of their intention having been given, the proceedings were allowed by the proper officers of 6 Area Meeting of the Religious Society of Friends.

+present at a duly appointed public meeting for worship of the Society at

-this . . . day of . . . month of the year . . . .
+this day of month of the year 8

 Taking each other by the hand,

-[name] . . . . . . . . . declared:

-and [name]. . . . . . . . . declared:
+[name] 9 declared: 10

+and [name] declared:

 In confirmation of these declarations they have in this meeting signed this certificate of marriage.

 We having been present at the above marriage have also subscribed our names as witnesses the day, month and year above written.
+11